rorschachhb/cleanBingDesktop/README.md

 # cleanBingDesktop

-This project downloads 9 latest wallpapers fron Microsoft's Bing Desktop server and set the latest one as your desktop background.
+This project downloads wallpapers fron Microsoft's Bing Desktop server and set the latest one as your desktop background.
+I started this to get rid of some stupid bugs of the official BingDesktop.

 ## Run-time system